 Reservations, Rules & Information

 This picture was taken on the October 21, 2005 marathon trip.
-It shows (from left to right) Tim Williams (CT), Captain Ian Keniston and Jon Tesnakis (NY) holding the largest porbeagle shark that has ever been landed on the Bunny Clark.
+It shows (from left to right) Tim Williams (CT), Captain Ian Keniston and Jon Tesnakis (NY) holding the third largest porbeagle shark that has ever been landed on the Bunny Clark.
 This Maine state trophy shark was 217.5 pounds and was caught by Jon.
 It was the last fish landed on the trip and one of only three porbeagle sharks we saw for the season.
+The largest porbeagle shark that has ever been landed on the Bunny Clark is one that weighed 304 pounds.
+It was caught by Dick Slocum (NJ) on May 17, 2015, on an Extreme Day trip with Captain Ian Keniston.
 Although we do not target these fish, it is very special to catch one and almost better as table fare, or so Dave Miller (MA) would say.

 Tim Tower photo & text.